-If you fall behind in your mortgage payments, you'll likely lose your home to foreclosure.
-Foreclosure is the legal process that allows a lender (or the subsequent loan owner) to sell your property to satisfy the debt you owe.
+If you fall far enough behind in your mortgage payments, you'll likely lose your home to a foreclosure.
+Foreclosure is the legal process that allows a lender, or the subsequent loan owner, to sell your property to satisfy the debt you owe.
 (To learn what to do—and what not do—if you’re facing a foreclosure, see Foreclosure Do's and Don'ts).

 Read on to get an overview of the parties and terminology involved in a home loan transaction, find out the general steps in the foreclosure process, and learn about some defenses that might be available to you in a foreclosure.